samuel-book/samuel-1/_sources/introduction/clinical_audit.md

 In England the Healthcare Quality Improvement Partnership (HQIP), on behalf of the National Health Service (NHS), is responsible for over-seeing and commissioning more than 30 clinical audits, which form the National Clinical Audit Programme.
 These collect and analyse data supplied by local clinicians.

 The national audit covering stroke is the Sentinel Stroke National Audit Programme (SSNAP).
-SSNAP collects longitudinal data on the processes and outcomes of stroke care up to 6 months poststroke for more than 90% of stroke admissions to acute hospitals in England, Wales and Northern Ireland.
+SSNAP collects longitudinal data on the processes and outcomes of stroke care up to 6 months post-stroke for more than 90% of stroke admissions to acute hospitals in England, Wales and Northern Ireland.
 Every year data from approximately 85 000 patients are collected.
 SSNAP publishes quarterly and yearly analysis of results on its website [2].

 1. NHS.
 Clinical Audit.
 2021.
 Available from: https://www.england.nhs.uk/clinaudit/